KernFerm/Bubbles-Streamer-Notification-Discord-Bot/README.md

 ## 📄 License & Legal

 ### License
-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the Apache License License - see the [LICENSE](./LICENSE) file for details.

 ### Important Disclaimers